When is the \'etale open topology a field topology?: Introduction

 To generalize the phenomenon on $\Rr$ or $\Qq_p$, consider a local domain $R \subsetneq K$ with fraction field $K$, and recall that the $R$-adic topology on $K$ is the field topology with basis $\{ a R + b \colon a \in K^\times, b \in K \}$.
 Like any other field topology, this induces a topology on $V(K)$ for any $K$-variety $V$, which we also call the $R$-adic topology.
 If $R$ is a (non-trivial) valuation ring, then the $R$-adic topology is the usual valuation topology.

 We now have the following facts relating $\Sa E_K$ and $R$-adic topologies. \begin{fact} Let $R \subsetneq K$ be a local domain with fraction field $K$. \begin{enumerate} \item \cite[Theorem 1.2]{thirdpaper} If $R$ is henselian\footnote{We recall the definition of a henselian local ring below.
-For a valuation ring, this agrees with the usual notion of henselianity.} then the $R$-adic topology refines $\Sa E_K$. \item \cite[Theorem 6.15]{firstpaper} If $R$ is a valuation ring and the Henselization of $K$ with respect to the corresponding valuation is not separably closed, then $\Sa E_K$ refines the $R$-adic topology. \item \cite[Theorem 1.2]{thirdpaper} If $R$ is a regular (in the sense of commutative algebra) then $\Sa E_K$ refines the $R$-adic topology. \end{enumerate} \end{fact} Here by the $R$-adic topology refining $\Sa E_K$ or vice versa we mean that the corresponding topologies on $V(K)$ refine each other for every variety $V/K$.
+For a valuation ring, this agrees with the usual notion of henselianity.} then the $R$-adic topology refines $\Sa E_K$. \item \cite[Theorem 6.15]{firstpaper} If $R$ is a valuation ring and the Henselization of $K$ with respect to the corresponding valuation is not separably closed, then $\Sa E_K$ refines the $R$-adic topology. \item \cite[Theorem 1.2]{thirdpaper} If $R$ is a regular (in the sense of commutative algebra) then $\Sa E_K$ refines the $R$-adic topology. \end{enumerate} \end{fact}

+Here by the $R$-adic topology refining $\Sa E_K$ or vice versa we mean that the corresponding topologies on $V(K)$ refine each other for every variety $V/K$.
 (Note, however, that this is equivalent to merely saying that the same holds only on $K^n = \mathbb{A}^n(K)$ for every $n$, see Fact \ref{fact:refine} below.)
+The present paper is motivated by the following natural questions: